 Your puppy already knows how to sit, lay down and stand when he or she comes home to you at eight weeks of age and truthfully, getting them to do it on command is nothing more than "trick training" just as "shake", "paw", and "high fives" are!
 What your puppy really needs (besides lots of appropriate socialization) is to understand the house rules.
 These are the building blocks for that perfect Labrador companion we all dream of - not trick training.

-A few weeks ago, we brought in two more puppies to our pack and I realized that there were a few things that I had never succeeded in achieving reliable results from our Labradors.
+In 2018, we brought in two more puppies to our pack and I realized that there were a few things that I had never succeeded in achieving reliable results from our Labradors.
 The biggest issue?
-Their excitement when David came home from his 14 hours away for work!
+The pack's excitement when David came home from his 14 hours away for work!
 They barked and danced and generally knocked each other about in their excitement.
 Since we have a rather long drive, and a gate that must be manually opened and closed, this chorus of six Labradors went on for several minutes each time...my telling them to stop just seemed to egg them on.

 I then heard from my Mom about Doggy Dan; she simply told me about "Golden Rule #2 - Danger" from his online training series.
 That very evening, as David pulled up to the mailbox across our street, the chorus began.
 I said "Thank you" just loud enough for them to hear me and they all quieted down for a minute but soon began again.
 I got up and walked to the front window and said "Thank you, I know Dad's home".
 Silence.
 Golden silence.